 Doc prep businesses also work with high ticket sales.
 Transactions in the hundreds or thousands of dollars are not uncommon.
 In this case, companies with high volume encounter more instances of friendly fraud.
 This is where customers will issue chargebacks on valid payments so that they get their money back and still keep the services.
 A refund here and there is no issue for most businesses and banks, but your chargeback rate is tracked.
-Most companies are required to keep their ratio under 2%.
+Most companies are required to keep their chargeback ratio under 2%, by utilizing preventative tactics or integrated software.
 But because most doc prep businesses have a low amount of transactions each month, this percentage can go higher very easily.

 Chargebacks are one of the most common reasons that a merchant account will be shut down in document preparation.
 Banks don’t want to be liable for this and will instead charge you high fees or not approve you at all.

 Benefits of Using a High Risk Payment Processor

 Choosing a high risk merchant service provider will ensure that you are protected from all of the risks mentioned above.
 They can give you a virtual terminal online that scans for fraud, card validation services, and even preventative chargeback protection.
 In addition to that, they may also offer:

 - High risk ACH processing